normalgamer/NES-Development/04-Displaying_sprites/index.md

 CPU RAM address $0200-$02FF is usually used to store the sprite data, which is then copied to the PPU.
 And the new code to set up the sprite data:

 ```
   ; Sprite data stored at RAM addresses $0200-$0203.
-Once NMI is called it will copy data from here
+When NMI is called it will copy data from here to the PPU's OAM
   LDA #$80
   STA $0200       ; Put sprite 0 in center ($80) of screen vertically
   STA $0203       ; Put sprite 0 in center ($80) of screen horizontally